 Over the past several years, Taiwan-based HTC has been a highly prolific company when it comes to releasing Android smartphones.
-While HTC recently pledged to cut down on the number of new smartphones it will release in 2017 compared to previous years, it has already launched a number of new models so far this year, with perhaps more to come before 2017 ends.
+While HTC recently pledged to cut down on the number of new smartphones it will release in 2018 compared to previous years, it has already launched some new models so far this year, with perhaps more to come before 2018 ends.

 Since HTC has so many current and older smartphones to purchase, we decided to take a look at the best ones you can buy right now.
 We are breaking them down in three catagories: Flagship, Mid-Range and Budget.
 As you can see, there are no shortages of HTC phones to choose from at any price point you can imagine.

 Best Flagship Phone

 HTC’s latest flagship, the U12 Plus (there is no U12, by the way) includes a lot of we loved about the HTC U11 Plus but with a few obvious upgrades.
 Anyone who has used the HTC U11 or U11 Plus will find the latest flagship very familiar.
 HTC continues its minimalist Liquid Surface design language, giving us a beautiful glass design with IP68 water resistance.
 The biggest design change can be found in the buttons.
 Instead of physical keys, they are now pressure-sensitive.
 While these buttons may not provide a physical click, they do provide haptic feedback to let you know they’ve been triggered.